Chinese Singaporeans: Today

-Today, all Singaporean clan associations come under the flagship of Singapore Federation of Chinese Clans Association (SFCCA).
-They connect Chinese Singaporeans to their Chinese roots or Ancestral home.
-Besides, the Singapore Chinese Chamber of Commerce and Industry (SCCCI) continued to look after the interests of the Chinese business community as well as sourcing business opportunities in China.
-The Chinese Development Assistance Council was founded out of these two organisations (SFCCA and SCCCI) to help nurture and develop the potential of the Chinese community in contributing to the continued success of multiracial Singapore.
-There are also various Chinese cultural organisations such as Singapore Chinese Calligraphy Society, Singapore Chinese Orchestra, Siong Leng Musical Association, Nanyang Confucian Association, Singapore Chinese Opera Institute etc. Besides, there are also major Chinese religious associations such as Singapore Buddhist Federation, Taoist Federation (Singapore) and Singapore Buddhist Lodge to look after the religious affairs of Chinese Singaporeans.
+Today, all Singaporean clan associations operate under the flagship of Singapore Federation of Chinese Clan Associations (SFCCA).
+Clan associations connect Singaporean Chinese to their ancestral homes in China.
+The Singapore Chinese Chamber of Commerce and Industry (SCCCI) continues to look after the interests of the Chinese business community as well as sourcing for business opportunities in China.
+The Chinese Development Assistance Council was founded out of these two organizations (SFCCA and SCCCI) to help nurture and develop the potential of the Chinese community, thus contributing to the continued success of multiracial Singapore.

+There are also various Chinese cultural organizations such as Singapore Chinese Calligraphy Society, Singapore Chinese Orchestra, Siong Leng Musical Association, Nanyang Confucian Association, Singapore Chinese Opera Institute etc. as well as major Chinese religious associations such as Singapore Buddhist Federation, Taoist Federation (Singapore) and Singapore Buddhist Lodge to look after the religious affairs of Singaporean Chinese.

-All these Chinese organisations continue to play an important role in the economical, cultural and religious activities of Chinese Singaporeans.
+All these Chinese organizations continue to play an important role in the economic, cultural and religious life of Singaporean Chinese.

-Chinese Singaporean subgroups
+Singaporean Chinese subgroups

-Most Singaporeans of Chinese descent are descended from emigrants from Fujian, Guangdong or Hainan.
-The Min Nan or Southern Min people (Hokkiens and Teochews) and Cantonese people together form more than three-quarters of the Chinese Singaporean population.
-The Hakka, Henghuas, Foochows and other subgroups account for most of the remainder.
+Most Singaporeans of Chinese descent are descended from emigrants from Fujian, Guangdong, or Hainan.
+The Min Nan or Southern Min people (Hokkiens and Teochews) and Cantonese people together form more than three-quarters of the Singaporean Chinese population.
+The Hakka, Henghuas, Foochows, and other subgroups account for most of the remainder.
 Singaporeans of Chinese descent are generally the descendants of non-indentured and indentured immigrants from southern China during the 19th and first half of the 20th century.
 The 1990s and early 21st century saw Singapore experience a third wave of immigration from different parts of China.